 3) Life Insurance, Trusts, and Corporations:

 Trusts and corporations can also be mechanisms to protect your assets.
-They are typically more case-specific and would be best discussed with your Family Law Lawyer.
+They are typically more case-specific and would be best discussed with your divorce Lawyer.

 Once divorced, or if you anticipate a divorce, remember to update your beneficiary information from savings accounts, wills, and insurance plans.